CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.2.3 Information and media exchange.txt

 #### OPS.1.2.3.A11 Compatibility check of the sender and receiver system [IT operation]

-Before exchanging information, the systems and products used on the transmitter and receiver side SHOULD be checked for compatibility.
+Before exchanging information, the systems and products used on the sender and receiver side SHOULD be checked for compatibility.

-#### OPS.1.2.3.A12 Appropriate marking of the data carrier during shipping [user]
+#### OPS.1.2.3.A12 Appropriate marking of data carriers during shipping [user]

 When tagging media, SHOULD ensure that sender and recipient are immediately identifiable.
 The marking of the data carriers or their packaging SHOULD make the contents of the data carriers clearly identifiable to the recipient.
 The labeling of data carriers with information worth protecting SHOULD NOT allow any conclusions as to the nature and content of the information.

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### OPS.1.2.3.A13 Encryption and Digital Signatures [User] (CI)